google/WebFundamentals/src/content/en/updates/2019/09/nic77.md

 ### Form-associated custom elements

-Form-associated custom elements help to bridge the gap between custom element, and native controls.
-It tells the browser to treat the custom element like all other form elements, and adds common properties found on input elements, like `name`, `value`, and `validity`.
+Form-associated custom elements help to bridge the gap between custom elements and native controls.
+Adding a static `formAssociated` property tells the browser to treat the custom element like all other form elements.
+You should also add common properties found on input elements, like `name`, `value`, and `validity` to ensure consistency with native controls.

 <pre class="prettyprint lang-js">
 class MyCounter extends HTMLElement {